Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 Before designing your logo, take a look at the logo designs of other dental practices in your town.
 You’ll want to stand out from them.

 What are the best colors for a dental logo?
-Well, far be it from me to say what is 'best' for you, but consider the fact that blue is a calming color, which is why many healthcare and dental practices use it on their logos.
+Well, far be it from me to say what is 'best' for you, but consider that blue is a calming color, which is why many healthcare and dental practices use it in their logos.
 But if too many other dental practices in your area had the same idea, then your logo won’t stand out.

-Using a tooth for a dental logo is one of the biggest cliches in the logo design industry (not dentistry alone), at the same time, it is what most dentists choose to go with.
+Using a tooth for a dental logo is one of the biggest clichés in the logo design industry (not just dentistry).
+At the same time, it is what most dentists choose.

-Remember, your logo needs to remain trustworthy.
+Remember, your logo needs to be seen as trustworthy.
 Don’t design something so outlandish that it scares potential patients away.

 Chad J. Barney DMD’s logo is one we designed that really didn’t follow what you’d traditionally expect from a dental logo.
 But it was still impactful, stood out from others, and served its purpose: